-We issued Audit Report OIG-F-23-19-01, Audit of the NLRB Fiscal Year 2018 Financial Statements, on November 13, 2018.
-The audit, performed by an independent public accounting firm, found that the NLRB's FY 2018 Financial Statements were fairly stated.
-The audit report stated that there were two material weaknesses in internal control.
-One material weakness was due to a lack of quality control procedures that caused financial reporting and accounting discrepancies.
-The other material weakness was due to a lack of sufficient general information technology controls and monitoring.
-Management did not agree with the characterization of the findings as material weaknesses.
-The report made 14 recommendations for corrective actions.
-Management agreed to implement the recommendations.
+We issued Audit Report OIG-F-24-20-01, Audit of the NLRB Fiscal Year 2019 Financial Statements, on November 15, 2019.
+The audit, performed by an independent public accounting firm, found that the NLRB's FY 2019 Financial Statements were fairly stated.
+The audit report stated that there was one significant deficiency related to the internal control over accounts payable and accrued expenses.
+The report made one recommendation for corrective action.
+Management agreed to implement the recommendation.

-The management letter, issued as part of the financial statement audit process, contained findings related to the management of the Government charge cards, undelivered orders and accounts payable, and general information technology controls and monitoring.
-The management letter contained eight new recommendations related to the information technology findings and noted that the recommendations related to the other findings were made in prior reports and remain open.
+The Management Letter, issued as part of the financial statement audit process, contained findings related to the management of the Government charge cards, quality controls related to financial reporting and accounting discrepancies; and information technology security controls and monitoring.
+The management letter contained four new recommendations and noted which recommendations related to the prior years' findings remained open.